 To prevent damage during removal from the shaft, it is recommended that bearings be cleaned and inspected in place.
 It is strongly recommended that the bearings be replaced any time the shaft and bearings are removed.

-Clean the bearing housing, shaft and all component parts (except the bearings) with a soft cloth soaked in cleaning solvent.
+Clean the pedestal, shaft and all component parts (except the bearings) with a soft cloth soaked in cleaning solvent.
 Inspect the parts for wear or damage and replace as necessary.

 Most cleaning solvents are toxic and flammable.
-Use them only in a well-ventilated area free from excessive heat, sparks, and flame.
+Use them only in a well ventilated area free from excessive heat, sparks, and flame.
 Read and follow all precautions printed on solvent containers.

-Inspect the shaft for distortion, nicks or scratches or thread damage on the impeller end.
+Inspect the shaft for distortion, nicks or scratches, or thread damage on the impeller end.
 Dress small nicks and burrs with a fine file or emery cloth.
 Replace the shaft if defective.
 Clean the bearings thoroughly in fresh cleaning solvent.
 Dry the bearings with filtered compressed air and coat with light oil.

 Bearings must be kept free of all dirt and foreign material.
 Failure to do so will greatly shorten bearing life.
+Do not spin dry bearings.
+This may scratch the balls or races and cause premature bearing failure.

-Rotate the bearings by hand to check for roughness or binding.
-If rotation is rough, replace the bearings.
+Rotate the bearings by hand to check for roughness or binding and inspect the bearing balls.
+If rotation is rough or the bearing balls are discolored, replace the bearings.

-The bearing tolerances provide a tight press fit onto the shaft and a snug slip fit into the bearing housing.
-Replace the bearings, shaft, or bearing housing if the proper bearing fit is not achieved.
+The bearing tolerances provide a tight press fit onto the shaft and a snug slip fit into the pedestal.
+Replace the bearings, shaft, or pedestal if the proper bearing fit is not achieved.

-If bearing replacement is required, use a bearing puller or an arbor (or hydraulic) press to remove the bearings from the impeller shaft.
+If bearing replacement is required, use a bearing puller to remove the bearings from the impeller shaft.